YingxuH/DataSciencePosts/docs/LLM_notes.md

+## Architecture
+Up to 2023, most of the trending LMs follows the transformer architecture.
+### Embeddings
+Compared to traditional RNNs, the sequential feature of the input is not taken care of by the recurrent process.
+On the contrary, positional embedding handles this.

+### Attention
+> [!NOTE]
+> Might be quite obvious but still want to keep a note here: shared matrix is used for each token in the sequence.

+- **Encoder**: Fully visiable structure.
+No Causal mask.
+- **Decoder**: Tokens appearnig at subsequent times are masked.
+- **Predix LM** (T5): Tokens representing the input prefix/instruction are fully visiable to each other, while token in the real input can only see the preceeding tokens.

 ## Quantization
 It means a projection from a set of indices to real domains.
 Typically people save weights in 32-bit for storage and calculate gradients in 16-bit.
 FP32 and bFP16 (BrainFP16) don't have difference in their ranges.